 - Damage to morale,

 - Poor performance in work or activities,

 - Culture of fear,

 - Loss of respect,

 - Increased absenteeism and ill health and,

-- Damage to the clubs reputation.
+- Damage to the club's reputation.

-What are Harassment and Bullying at Work?
+9.8.1 What is Harassment and Bullying at Work?

 The interchangeable use of the words harassment and bullying can lead to a misunderstanding of what each one relates to.
 They are legally distinct concepts and so a behaviour can be deemed either bullying or harassment, not both.
 This Code refers to behaviours which come within the definition of workplace bullying only.
 The code does not extend to harassment under the Employment Equality Acts 1998-2015.